rcythr/somnus/README.md

 Fibers are a powerful concurrency tool that prevents unnecessary blocking and operating system thread context switching.
 It's not a panacea, but it is a useful tool which, utilized in the proper way, yields massive performance gains.

-Refer to the wiki (under construction) for type and function documentation.
+Refer to the [wiki](https://github.com/rcythr/somnus/wiki) for type and function documentation.

 ### Channel Examples